 Some of the book reviews I edited:

-I worked in a group of three to complete my project for the Rhetoric and Professional Writing (RPW) Capstone.
+I worked in a group of three to complete three projects for the University of Cincinnati’s Rhetoric and Professional Writing program.
 We were tasked with updating and redesigning these materials for the RPW program:

 The RPW poster